asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/Asterisk-12-Bridging-Project/Asterisk-12-Bridging-API.md

----

-**WARNING!: WARNING**
+!!! warning WARNING
     You shouldn't use this unless you are implementing a bridging feature hook.

----
+[//]: # (end-warning)